GKM sheaves and nonorientable surface group representations: Representation varieties for a punctured surface

+\begin{rmk} In the proof of Lemma \ref{insapcing}, $T_2$ acts on $\Rp{\id}{g}{T}$ by multiplying the $0$th entry $t_0$.
+We could have chosen instead to multiply one of the other entries and the action would be the same up to isotopy. \end{rmk}

-\begin{rmk} For $c \not= \id$, the isomorphism $\F_g \cong \F_1 *...*\F_1$ of Lemma \ref{insapcing} has only been defined up to an automorphism of $T_2$, or equivalently up to a choice of base vertex.
-In future sections, we will prove that for compact, connected $K$ and $c \in T \subset K$ a \emph{regular} element, the $T_2$-action extends to the full one-skeleton of $\Rp{c}{g}{K}$, so this ambiguity is not so important.
-However, when $c$ is not regular, the one-skeleton is usually not $T_2$-equivariant, and greater care must be taken.
-The following Lemma is meant to address this. \end{rmk}
+For $c \not= \id$, the isomorphism $\F_g \cong \F_1 *...*\F_1$ of Lemma \ref{insapcing} has only been defined up to an automorphism of $\F_g$ induced by $T_2$, or equivalently up to a choice of base vertex.
+The following Lemma is meant to address this ambiguity.

 \begin{lem} A continuous path $\gamma: [0,1] \rightarrow T$ induces an isotopy class of $T_2$-equivariant homeomorphisms $ \Rp{\gamma(0)}{g}{T} \stackrel{~}{\rightarrow} \Rp{\gamma(1)}{g}{T}$ (where $T_2$ acts as in Lemma \ref{twotoris}).
 This class contains a map sending $(t_0,....,t_g)$ to $(st_0,t_1,...,t_g)$, where $s \in T$ satisfies $s^2 = \gamma(0)^{-1}\gamma(1)$. \end{lem}